jdbeutel/ics699-docs/finalReport/finalReport.md

 ### Editing UI ###

-Since the app will be used more to read than to write, I changed the design to a more conventional mode for editing.
+Since the app will be used more to read than to write, the current project changed the design to a more conventional mode for editing.
 The data will not be in input fields until the user presses the Edit button.
 Then Edit becomes Save, a Cancel link is added, and the collapse buttons will be disabled, preventing the user from